LambdaSchool/Sprint-Challenge--SQL/README.md

 6. What SQL keywords or concept would you use if you wanted to automatically delete all messages by a user if that user were deleted from the `user` table?

+## ON DELETE CASCADE are the main keywords I would use to delete all messages associated with a given user that was also slated for deletion.